Map of the whole of Shiga Prefecture

 Kongorinji Temple is one of the three great temples of the Koto area and a temple of the Tendai sect founded by Gyoki at the request of Emperor Shomu in the Nara period (710-794).
 The principal image is said to have been made by Gyoki.
 It is said that Minamoto no Yoshitsune donated a sword to pray for success in hunting down Minamoto no Yoshinaka and Hojo Tokimune ordered Sasaki Yoritsuna to pray for the surrender of the Yuan army.
 The stone steps surrounded by Japanese azaleas continue from the Sanmon gate to the main hall, which preserves its mountain castle-like appearance.
 When you climb up the stone steps, you will find the Daihikaku main hall, three-story pagoda, and nitenmon gate, all of which survived the burning attack by Oda Nobunaga due to the wits of monks at that time.
 The Daihikaku main hall is considered one of the rare examples of Japanese-style buildings of the Kamakura period (1185-1333) and has been designated as a national treasure.
 The nitenmon gate in front of the main hall was built in the Muromachi period (1336-1573).
 It was originally a romon gate called hakkyaku-mon but was renovated in the Edo period (1603-1868) as it is today with the second story of the building demolished.
 The three-story pagoda is older than the Daihikaku main hall.
 However, it had been devastated for a long time and was restored in 1974.
 This temple is also famous as a major viewing spot for azaleas and alpine roses.
 The Josho-an sub-temple remains in a tuft of grass beside the Sanmon gate, and there are many temple treasures to see.
 Address873 Matsuo-ji, Aisho-cho, Shiga Opening Hours8:30-17:00 Regular Closing Daywithout a holiday Website

-• Ryotanji Temple no name
+• Ryotanji Temple Recommended spots

 スポット画像未設定